vuestorefront/storefront-ui/apps/docs/components/components/footerbottomlinks.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The FooterBottomLinks is a container for links in bottom section of the Footer.
 ---
 <!-- react -->
 # FooterBottomLinks

-The FooterBottomLinks is a container for links in bottom section of the Footer.
+{{ $frontmatter.description }}

 ## Props